Kevin-OpenSource-Labs/DEXMarketMaker/README.md

 ## DEXMarketMaker

-The DEXMarketMaker is a extensible open source market maker bot for okex dex based on okchain-java-sdk.
+The DEXMarketMaker is a extensible open source market maker bot for okex dex based on okchain-java-sdk

 ### 1.Components

 #### a.
 Account management component

-The component is responsible for creating account and getting account info, etc.
+The component is responsible for creating account and getting account info, etc

 #### b.
 Fair value component